LanderJ98/eks-managed/README.md

 ## GitHub Actions

-I am using AzureRM as the TF backend due to its state locking abilities but using AWS as the Cloud provider to provision resources.
+I am using AzureRM as the TF backend due to its state locking abilities but AWS as the Cloud provider to provision resources.

 Configuring Azure Service principals
 ```shell